brandongregoryscott/brandonscott.me/content/posts/2022-06-26---Building-Your-Own-ESLint-Plugin.md

 If you've stumbled upon this article, you are likely already familiar with ESLint and might be looking to start writing custom rules for your own project or team.
 If not, I would recommend taking a look at [eslint.org](https://eslint.org/) for an overview before reading on.
 In short, it's a tool to help enforce consistent code style and reduce development errors when writing JavaScript (and TypeScript!) code.

+In this article, I'll walk through the process of writing a custom ESLint plugin, starting with common terms, how to scaffold a new project, the anatomy of a rule, and testing.
+As an example, we'll implement a very simple rule that prevents variables from being prefixed with an underscore, i.e. `_foo`.

 ### Glossary

 Before diving too deep into the implementation details, it's important to understand some of the terms that will be referenced throughout.